coldsummerstape/go-helm-gitlab-builder/README.md

 As a result, once everything is ready, any Kubernetes cluster configured to use this Helm registry can pull the chart and deploy the application as pods with the correct images (amd64 or arm64).

-This provides a **fully automated pipeline**: from code changes in the repository to a deployable Helm chart with up-to-date Docker images.
+This provides a **fully automated pipeline**: from code changes in the repository to a deployable Helm chart with up-to-date Docker images.# go-helm-gitlab-builder